Informative Calculators ▶ Freight Class Calculator

 500 | Gold dust, ping pong balls | <1 lb. |

 Following steps can be used to manually calculate the Freight Density of the shipment.
 If shipment consists of multiple packages, following steps need to be repeated for each piece.
-A Freight Class Calculator can also be used to easily perform these calculations.

 Measure the length, width and height of the freight pallet using a simple measuring tape.